3.1 Why rutting classification is needed

 The key issue in preventing Mode 2 rutting from happening is to reduce the intensity of stresses transmitted to the subgrade from the road surface.
 This can be achieved by increasing the thickness of the structural layers.

-If this is not feasible e.g. due to the lack of good quality materials being available or because of the risk of consolidation settlements, the load spreading capacity of the pavement structure can be improved by installing a steel grid reinforcement at a depth of 200 to 300 mm below the road surface or by stabilizing the base course layer.
-These measures are, however, normally not as efficient as increasing the layer thickness.
+If this is not feasible e.g. due to the lack of good quality materials being available or because of the risk of consolidation settlements, or if the grade line of the road cannot be lifted, the load spreading capacity of the pavement structure can be improved by installing a steel grid reinforcement at a depth of 200 to 300 mm below the road surface or by stabilizing the base course layer.
+Latest results have shown that steel grid structures have been performing extremely well in preventing Mode2 rutting.

 3.5.
 Mode 3 rutting